Bill Bixby

-Wilfred Bailey Everett Bixby III (January 22, 1934 – November 21, 1993) professionally known as Bill Bixby, was an American actor, director, producer, and frequent game-show panellist.

-Bixby's career spanned more than three decades, including appearances on stage, in films, and on television series.
-He is known for his roles in the CBS sitcom My Favorite Martian as Tim O'Hara, in the ABC sitcom The Courtship of Eddie's Father as Tom Corbett, in the NBC crime drama series The Magician as stage Illusionist Anthony Blake, and the CBS science-fiction drama series The Incredible Hulk as Dr. David Banner.
+Wilfred Bailey Everett Bixby III (January 22, 1934 – November 21, 1993) was an American actor and television director.
+His career spanned more than three decades, including appearances on stage, in films, and on television series.
+He is known for his roles in the CBS sitcom My Favorite Martian as Tim O'Hara, in the ABC sitcom The Courtship of Eddie's Father as Tom Corbett, in the NBC crime drama series The Magician as stage illusionist Anthony Blake, in the ABC miniseries Rich Man, Poor Man as Willie Abbott, and the CBS science-fiction drama series The Incredible Hulk as Dr. David Bruce Banner.

 Early life

-An only child, Bixby was born Wilfred Bailey Everett Bixby III, a fourth-generation Californian of English descent, on January 22, 1934, in San Francisco, California.
+A fifth-generation Californian of English-Scotch descent and an only child, Wilfred Bailey Everett Bixby III was born on January 22, 1934, in San Francisco, California.
 His father, Wilfred Bailey Everett Bixby II, was a store clerk.
 His mother, Jane (née McFarland) Bixby, was a senior manager at I. Magnin & Co.
 In 1942, when Bixby was eight years old, his father enlisted in the Navy during World War II and traveled to the South Pacific.
 While in the seventh grade, Bixby attended Grace Cathedral and sang in the church's choir.
-In one notable incident, he shot the bishop using a slingshot during a service and was kicked out of the choir.
-In 1946, his mother encouraged him to take ballroom dance lessons and from there he started dancing all around the city.
-While dancing, he attended Lowell High School, where he perfected his oratory and dramatic skills as a member of the Lowell Forensic Society.
+In 1946, his mother encouraged him to take ballroom dance lessons and from there he began dancing at various city events.
+He attended Lowell High School, where he perfected his oratory and dramatic skills as a member of the Lowell Forensic Society.
 Though he received average grades, he also competed in high-school speech tournaments regionally.

-After graduation from high school in 1952, against his parents' wishes, he majored in drama at City College of San Francisco.
+After graduation from high school in 1952, he majored in drama at City College of San Francisco, against his parents' wishes.

 During the Korean War, Bixby was drafted shortly after his 18th birthday.
 Rather than report to the United States Army, Bixby joined the United States Marine Corps Reserve.
 He served primarily in personnel management with Marine Attack Squadron 141 (VMA-141) at Naval Air Station Oakland, and attained the rank of private first class before his 1956 discharge.

 Later, he attended the University of California, Berkeley, his parents' alma mater, and left just a few credits short of earning a degree.
+He explained that he had only been majoring in pre-law because it was what his parents expected of him, and he finally asked his parents to instead give him five years to find out if he could succeed as an actor.
 He then moved to Hollywood, California, where he had a string of odd jobs that included bellhop and lifeguard.
-He organized shows at a resort in Jackson Hole, Wyoming, and in 1959 was hired to work as a model and to do commercial work for General Motors and Chrysler.
+He organized shows at a resort in Jackson Hole, Wyoming.